cazamedia/cazamedia/README.md

       WITH query_src AS (*get some data*) SELECT *desired_results* FROM query_src;

-  + The ***get some data*** source could be provided by *memcached*, *KeyDB*, *Garnet*, a web service, a daemon internally using a SQLite in memory table, et cetera.
+  + The ***get some data*** source could be provided by *memcached*, *KeyDB*, *Garnet*, a web service, a daemon internally using a SQLite *memory* table, et cetera.
 Use your imagination 😄!
-  + Note that if you need to perform multiple queries on the source data, you should use the CTE to save the data to a *Temporary Table* and then proceed with the multiple queries.
+  + Note that if you need to perform multiple queries on the source data, you should use the CTE to save the data to a Postgres *Temporary Table* and then proceed with the multiple queries.
 Assuming, of course, that you cannot achieve the desired results in one single gigantic CTE 😄.
++ Note that using the above functionality in PostgreSQL, possibly in conjunction with Postgres' SQL/MED(*Management of External Data*) features, virtually any source that provides data in row-column format can be accessed via Postgres as if it were a database table and queries run against it.
+  + *Common Table Expressions* in Postgres are incredibly powerful.
+When combined with the concept that *everything's a table*, that's ***Next-Level*** technolology and potentially a ***Game Changer!***

 <!--
 **cazamedia/cazamedia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.